angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

+However, this theoretical calculation assumes heat is uniformly distributed across the radiator surface.
+The real engineering challenge is getting heat from the source (in this case, the data center) to every point on the radiator surface without adding prohibitive mass in pumps, pipes, and manifolds—similar to how your home radiator needs internal channels to distribute hot water throughout the unit.

 ## Radiator Area Required for the SDC

 This can be used to compute the area needed to radiate 40 MW of waste heat (assuming as much heat is generated as electricity is produced):